 1) Loft Insulation

-Loft insulation involves placing sheets of insulation in your loft to stop heat rising and escaping.
+Loft insulation involves placing sheets of insulation in your loft to stop heat from rising and escaping.
 It’s usually installed to a thickness of 270mm and can be one of the cheapest forms of insulation if you have a typical loft that hasn’t been converted into an extra room.

 In addition to being one of the cheapest forms of insulation, it can also offer one of the quickest returns.
 For example, a semi-detached home that requires £300-worth of 270mm insulation can expect to save £130 a year on their energy bill.